 Are there any current V2G schemes in the UK?

-From next year, Ovo Energy will offer a new deal to Nissan Leaf owners; those who agree to sign up with them and fit a specially-designed new ‘smart’ home charger will earn cheaper electricity rates by allowing the supplier to control their car batteries overnight.
+Ovo Energy now offers a new deal to Nissan Leaf owners; those who agree to sign up with them and fit a specially-designed new ‘smart’ home charger will earn cheaper electricity rates by allowing the supplier to control their car batteries overnight.
 Ovo will take remote control of these car batteries and use them to buy and store electricity while it’s cheap, then sell it back to the Grid later when demand is high.
 While the details regarding the new tariff’s rates are still to be released, Ovo’s chairman has promised there will be ‘some form of rewards’ for these customers.
 We could speculate about some examples of what this might mean: a share in the profits via discounted electricity, or free membership to a public charging network, for instance.

 We can expect huge changes in the UK’s energy system over the next few years.
 This is the first tariff of its type, but it won’t be the last!
 Nissan and Renault are already making similar plans, encouraged by a new 20m government fund for battery storage products.
 This new give-and-take relationship between energy companies and their customers could really help demand-side management in the UK, as well as hopefully encouraging competition between providers to offer better services (and prices) to consumers.
 Are electric cars the key to national energy management?